kimcheese33/final_project/README.md

 In order to get a better idea of which features to include in our model, we first did a quick data exploration exercise.

 The processed data was connected to Tableau to make a few visualizations to familiarize ourselves with the data and search for any useful trends.
+The visualizations are sourced from the processed_education.csv and processed_homeless.csv files (located at Machine Learning > Resources).
+The two data sources are then joined via an inner join on State_Year.

    - Bubble Chart Viz
       - Values: Bubble - State, Size - sheltered homeless population, Color - total educational expenditure.
       - Description: Data occurs over 10 year period.
 Total homeless value as a percentage of State population is represented w/ dimensions of bubble labeled by State.
 Red gradient applied to bubble represents the total educational expenditure of the state ($25million-$1billion).
 Primary observation is that the states that spend the most on education have the largest homeless populations--however these states are also the most populous.